 How much of the on-campus format is online?

 The PAU on-campus option is a blended format that requires students to attend approximately two-thirds of classes on campus and one third online.
 Taking two courses per quarter on campus and one course per quarter online enables students to take three classes per quarter.
-Classes usually take place on Tuesdays, Wednesdays, and Thursdays, in addition to occasional weekend workshops.
+Classes take place on Mondays, Tuesdays, Wednesdays, and Thursdays, in addition to occasional Friday and weekend workshops.

 What types of practicum placements are available?

 Palo Alto University works with students to find practicum placements that match their specific interests.
 In Northern California, PAU works work with a wide variety of mental health agencies in San Mateo, Santa Clara, San Francisco, Alameda, Santa Cruz, and Monterey counties, where students have been placed in school districts, teen counseling centers, adult psychological service agencies, aging senior counseling centers, and with organizations such as the Salvation Army and the YMCA.

 Students have also been placed with counseling agencies that serve specific populations such as Catholic, Jewish, Asian, and Latino communities.